whoward/docs/markdown/reference/test-configuration.md

   index: 1
 }

 Sauce Labs refers to an individual test session as a "job".
 For example, if your test suite contains 100 Selenium tests, and you run the entire suite 3 times, Sauce will keep records of 300 jobs, one for each test session.
 The following are additional settings you can use to annotate your jobs and configure Sauce on a per-job basis to collect more data, improve performance, set timeouts, and more.
-This is done differently depending on the API you are using: [WebDriver][1], [Selenium RC][2], or the [Sauce Labs REST API][3].
+This is done differently depending on the API you are using: [WebDriver](#webdriver-api), [Selenium RC](#selenium-rc-api), or the [Sauce Labs REST API](#job-annotation-with-the-rest-api).

 ## WebDriver API
 For Selenium and Appium tests using the WebDriver API, settings are provided using the `DesiredCapabilities` object provided by Remote WebDriver libraries.
 Any key-value pair specified in this documentation can be set through this hash-like object.
-Find more about `RemoteDriver` and the `DesiredCapabilities` object on [Selenium's RemoteDriver wiki][5].
+Find more about `RemoteDriver` and the `DesiredCapabilities` object on [Selenium's RemoteDriver wiki](http://code.google.com/p/selenium/wiki/RemoteWebDriver).

 ## Selenium RC API
 For Selenium RC tests, settings are given in Selenium's "browser" parameter.
-In Selenium RC tests this is ordinarily a string like "\*iexplore" or "\*firefox", but for use with Sauce Labs it will need to contain a full [JSON object][4], like this:
+In Selenium RC tests this is ordinarily a string like "\*iexplore" or "\*firefox", but for use with Sauce Labs it will need to contain a full [JSON object](http://www.json.org), like this:
 ```
  '{"username": "your username here",
    "access-key": "your access key here",